This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Children playing videogames may face several risks, including breaches of their privacy rights recognised under the General Data Protection Regulation (GDPR) and of their “safety” rights, covered in particular by the Convention on the Rights of the Child (e.g. the right to live and develop healthily).

-In practice, privacy rights can be challenged by the risks inherent in the nature and volume of personal data processed through video games (e.g. name and surname for online account creation, gaming habits for personalised advertising, etc.).
+In practice, privacy rights can be challenged by the risks inherent in the nature and volume of personal data processed through video games (e.g. name and surname for online account creation, games habits for personalised advertising, etc.).

 State of play from a data protection perspective